Theory of Colours: Historical background

-In the preface to the Theory of Colours, Goethe explained that he tried to apply the principle of polarity, in the work—a proposition that belonged to his earliest convictions and was constitutive of his entire study of nature.
+Recently, experiments by physicist Matthias Rang have demonstrated Goethe's discovery of complementarity as a symmetric property of spectral phenomena. also a more recent reexamination of Newton's Experimentum Crucis has:

 Goethe's theory

 It is hard to present Goethe's "theory", since he refrains from setting up any actual theory; he says, "its intention is to portray rather than explain" (Scientific Studies).
 Instead of setting up models and explanations, Goethe collected specimens—he was responsible for the meteorological collections of Jena University.
 By the time of his death, he had amassed over 17,800 minerals in his personal collection—the largest in all of Europe.
 He took the same approach to colour—instead of narrowing and isolating things to a single 'experimentum crucis' (or critical experiment that would prove or disprove his theory), he sought to gain as much breadth for his understanding as possible by developing a wide-ranging exposition through which is revealed the essential character of colour—without having to resort to explanations and theories about perceived phenomena such as 'wavelengths' or 'particles'.

 "The crux of his color theory is its experiential source: rather than impose theoretical statements, Goethe sought to allow light and color to be displayed in an ordered series of experiments that readers could experience for themselves."
 (Seamon, 1998).
 According to Goethe, "Newton's error.. was trusting math over the sensations of his eye."
 (Jonah Lehrer, 2006).

 To stay true to the perception without resort to explanation was the essence of Goethe's method.
-What he provided was really not so much a theory, as a rational description of colour.
+What he provided was really not so much a theory as a rational description of colour.
 For Goethe, "the highest is to understand that all fact is really theory.
 The blue of the sky reveals to us the basic law of color.
 Search nothing beyond the phenomena, they themselves are the theory."